 - A minimum of 42 credits is required for the Master of Public Health in Global Health degree.

-- Candidates must consult with their department advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
-(See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).
+- Candidates must consult with their department advisor and graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+(See Graduate Graduation Check description in the Admission, Enrollment, and Graduation Requirements section).

 |Program Core Requirements|

 |PHLT 510||Community and Global Health 1||3|

 |PHLT 525||Environmental Health||3|

 |PHLT 530||Global Health Leadership||3|

 |PHLT 535||Public Health Policy and Practice 1||3|